power-hunger/melody-generator/README.md

-# Classical Piano Composer
+# Classical Melody Generator

-This project allows you to train a neural network to generate midi music files that make use of a single instrument
+This project allows you to train a neural network on two instrument midi files to add extra moldy to any one instrument midi file.

 ## Requirements